Filco306/Hatespeech-Classification-CNN/README.md

 python -m gensim.scripts.glove2word2vec --input [filename100d] --output glove-twitter-100.txt
 python -m gensim.scripts.glove2word2vec --input [filename200d] --output glove-twitter-200.txt
 3. Place the files you have retrieved in the folder "glove.twitter.27B".
 You should be good to go.

+The file "data_merged.csv" contains all the data, which is preprocessed and partitioned when a model file is run.

+To run a model, simply type "python [modelfilename.py]" (example: python cnn.py).
+Adding arguments are possible.

+The following arguments exist.

+  For cnn.py:
+    -regval : the regularizing l2-value.
+    -activationfunction: which activation function to use in the intermediate neurones.
+Suggestions can be "relu" or "tanh"
+    -use_pretrained_vecs: True or False.
+If true, the one uses the glove vectors for the training.
+Default is False.
+    -emb_dim: default is 200, but can also (when using pretrained vectors) be 25, 50 and 100.
+Can be any number of dimensions when not using pretrained vectors.

+   For xgboost_1.py:
+    -seed: the random state seed for partitioning the data.
+Is an integer.
+Default 123
+    -use_pretrained_vecs: True or False.
+If true, the one uses the glove vectors for the training.
+Default is False.
+    -emb_dim: default is 200, but can also (when using pretrained vectors) be 25, 50 and 100.
+Can be any number of dimensions when not using pretrained vectors.